adamblake/Parse/README.md

 ["this" => ["section" => ["is" => ["deeply" => "nested"]]]]
 ```

-All config files can either be read from file or from an appropriately formed
+All supported types can either be read from file or from an appropriately formed
 string.
 Additionally, the data can be returned as an associative array or
 a series of nested objects, as an added convenience for those who want
 consistent structure in their applications and need one or the other.
 (See the
 Usage section below for more details.)

 Finally, another useful feature of this packages is that all errors thrown
-during reading and parsing of files are converted to ParseConfigExceptions and
+during reading and parsing of files are converted to ParseExceptions and
 thus will not halt the flow of the application and can be handled easily in
 try/catch blocks.